rbartolonbarrios/office-store-performance-dashboard/README.md

 4. **Graphing Calculator Purchaser Segmentation**
    ![](Images/ProfitablityofProductsStory4.png)
-   - A bar chart segmented by customer demographics or purchasing behavior.
+   - A bar chart segmented by customer demographics.
    - A symbol map displaying the purchase concentration of graphing calculators by state in the US, allowing for geographic insights into product popularity.

 ## Insights